 To determine the breeding status and breeding outcome for each burrow, and to record the adult occupants of each burrow, each study burrow was checked at least twice during Trip 2.
 During each burrow check, any resident adults were removed from the burrow, and checked for bands.
 If banded, the band number of each bird was recorded, otherwise the bird was banded with an individually numbered size H stainless steel band.
 Unbanded adult petrels (regardless of breeding status) are assumed to be at least five years of age and are given an age estimate of 5 years.
 Before being returned to the burrow, a small mark was made on each bird's forehead using white correction fluid to provide a means of visually checking whether the same bird was still occupying the burrow during subsequent checks, without having to remove the bird to read its band.
 The presence of an egg or chick was also recorded.
-After each check, a palisade of twigs was erected over the burrow entrance to provide a quick means of checking for recent activity (i.e., arrivals and departures of parents switching incubation/brooding duties) during subsequent checks of the same burrow.
+After each check, a palisade of twigs was erected over the burrow entrance to provide a quick means of checking for recent activity (i.e. arrivals and departures of parents switching incubation/brooding duties) during subsequent checks of the same burrow.
 During the final trip of each season (Trip 3), fledgling chicks found in the study burrows were extracted and banded.
-There were several instances of chicks from study burrows that were assumed to have fledged before they were able to be banded.
-We determined the fledged status of these empty burrows by the presence of down feathers and the dandruff-like substance produced by newly emerging flight feathers in the burrow and burrow entrances.
+There were several instances of chicks located in study burrows fledging before being banded.
+Fledged, but unbanded chicks were determined by the presence of down feathers and the dandruff-like substance produced by newly emerging flight feathers in the burrow and burrow entrances.